Piper (source control system)

 Piper is a centralized version control system used by Google for its internal software development.
-Originally designed for Linux, it supports Microsoft Windows and macOS since October 2012.
+Originally designed for Linux, it has supported Microsoft Windows and macOS since October 2012.

 Scale

 Since its founding years Google has used a central codebase.
 For over 10 years, Google relied on a single Perforce instance, using proprietary caching for scalability.
 The need for further scaling led to the development of Piper.
 Currently, Google's version control "is an extreme case": as of 2016, the repository was storing 86 terabytes of data comprising two billion lines of code in nine million files (two orders of magnitude more than in the Linux kernel repository).
 25,000 developers contributed 16,000 changes daily, with an additional 24,000 commit operations by bots.
 Read requests each day are measured in billions.

 Architecture

 Piper uses regular Google Cloud storage solutions, originally Bigtable and later Spanner, distributed across 10 data centers worldwide and replicated through the Paxos protocol.